Old Town Manor

 Old Town Manor is a three-story Victorian mansion built in the classical Greek Revival style.
 The main property still boasts the original cypress front door and much original woodwork, including moldings and some flooring.
 The lobby contains a fireplace and a built-in mahogany bookcase, with a Colonial staircase leading to the hall.
-The property is also home to the tallest cistern in the Keys.
-Three stories high, it dates back to when Key West was dependent on rainwater only and remains at the rear of the property.
+The property is also home to the tallest cistern in the Keys, as the island depended on rainwater harvesting.

-Built by Samuel Otis Johnson in 1886, the house was extensively remodeled in 1937 by the architect Jack Long, who kept its historic character intact.

-There are currently fourteen rooms at Old Town Manor, including the main property and carriage house.
-Shades of green have been utilized throughout much of the interior space.